-Not only using the latest version of a browser is recommended, the extensions and plug-ins you have installed on it, must get the same treatment.
+Not only using the latest version of a browser is recommended, the extensions and plug-ins you have installed on it must get the same treatment.
 The problem, however, is that there could be any number of such scripts and tools installed on one’s browser.
 Keeping track of all of it is somewhat a jarring task.
 Here are some tools and services which will help you keep them updated.

 With Google Chrome, you don’t essentially need any 3rd party tool or service to update all the installed extensions.

-- Once done, this will enable the button “Update extensions now”.
+- Once done, this will enable the button “Update”.
 Click on it, and you are done.

 Qualys BrowserCheck for all browsers

-Qualys BrowserCheck is yet another tool that not only keeps all your browser up-to-date, but also checks the browser, extensions and the OS for any security breaches.
+Qualys BrowserCheck is yet another tool that not only keeps all your browser up-to-date but also checks the browser, extensions and the OS for any security breaches.
 Available on cross-platform, once installed, Qualys BrowserCheck runs a very quick scan and lets you know if there is anything which requires your attention.

 It is highly recommended that after the scan in ‘Basic Scan’, you re-scan your browser in ‘Advance Scan’.
 In Advance Mode, it will scan all your browsers (not just the one you were currently using) plug-ins installed on every browser, Anti-Virus, Firewall, and Windows update.

-In addition it also checks if your computer has missed any critical Security Update from Microsoft.
+Also, it also checks if your computer has missed any critical Security Update from Microsoft.
 Besides, if you turn the Automatic scans toggle to ON, Qualys BrowserCheck will scan your system periodically.
 Please note: ‘Advance Scan’ may take a few minutes.
 Go here for to get a check-up!

 SurfPatrol for all browsers

 It does come with extensions, so if you want you can have the extension installed as well, that way, you won’t have to visit the website every time you want to check the status of extensions.
-Click here to visit SurfPatrol.

 Lets us know how you make sure that all your Browser plug-ins, extensions, add-ons are up-to-date!